-Potential impact on Owenea River channel and outflow: The southern portion of the sites extend into (without fully traversing) the low water channel of the Owenea River.
-There is a possibility this would impact on the navigation of small boats in the area and clear navigational markings would be required.
+Potential impact on Owenea River channel and outflow: The south end of the site extends into (without fully traversing) the low water channel of the Owenea River.
+There is a possibility this would impact on the navigation of small boats in the area.
+Clear navigation markings would be required to counteract this issue.

-Visual Impact: Due to the location and visibility at a distance from local roads and viewing points in the area, there may be a moderate visual impact from trestles and aquaculture on the sites.
+Visual Impact: Due to location and visibility at distance from local roads and viewing points from the Owenea Bridge area, there may be a moderate visual impact from trestles and aquaculture at this site.